HPD Addresses and Can Handle:

 - Analysis & Synthesis (in mathematical terminology, Forward & Inverse treatments of problems)

-- Any Type - among an infinitude- of Distributions (liberates Applied Probability!)
+- Any among an infinitude of distributions – far, far beyond known Types (liberates Applied Probability!)

 - Its Methodology part includes the breakthrough work processes and concepts for Stochastics

-Prior to completion, relevant material will be shared with potential users, academia, and management (via Talks/Training Sessions)
+Prior to completion, relevant material will be shared with users & collaborators

 HPD greatly Simplifies Probabilistics